Aldi Weekly Meal Plan 2026: 7 Days of Budget Meals Under €50 (with Current Deals)

 The steps above work well.
 But checking deals, thinking up matching meals, cross-referencing ingredients, and writing a list takes 30 to 45 minutes each week.

-Flyva automates exactly that.
+Flyva automates exactly that — and has been in open beta on Android and iOS since May 12, 2026.
 It knows the current offers at Aldi and other supermarkets near you, suggests matching recipes based on your preferences, and generates a complete weekly plan with a shopping list.

 If you find yourself asking "What should I cook this week with the Aldi deals?" every Monday, Flyva is the answer that saves you time and money every single week.
 Check it out.